Kenneth Walker III (wide receiver)

-Kenneth Walker III (born April 1, 1994) is an American football wide receiver.
+Kenneth Walker III (born April 1, 1994) is an American former professional football wide receiver.
 He played college football for the UCLA Bruins from 2012 to 2016.
 He was also a sprinter on the UCLA track and field team.
 Walker played for the Winnipeg Blue Bombers of the Canadian Football League (CFL) in 2019 and for the Pittsburgh Maulers of the United States Football League (USFL) in 2022.

-Early years
+Early life

-Walker was born in Stockton, California, to Patricia Jones and Kenneth Walker II.
-He grew in the East Bay in the dangerous Iron Triangle neighborhood of Richmond.
+Walker was born outside of the San Francisco Bay Area in Brookside, California, to Patricia Jones and Kenneth Walker II.
+He grew up in the East Bay in the dangerous Iron Triangle neighborhood of Richmond.
 His parents separated when he was in the seventh grade, and his mom raised Walker and his two older brothers as a single parent.
 In an attempt to keep her youngest out of trouble, she sent him to live in Oakley with his father, who had remarried.
 There, Walker excelled in both track and football at Freedom High School.

 After Walker's sophomore year, his father divorced, and they moved back to Richmond with his mother.
 At Richmond's John F. Kennedy High School, he won three Junior Olympics titles in the hurdles and became an excellent student and a top-rated high school football player.
 He received playing time in high school as a running back, receiver, punter, kick returner and quarterback.

 According to ESPN, Walker received more than 12 scholarship offers to play college football.
 He orally committed in August 2011 to the University of California, Berkeley.
 However, he began to reconsider after Cal receivers coach Eric Kiesau left the school.
 In February 2012, Walker switched his commitment to the University of California, Los Angeles.